 The difference between the carrying amount and recoverable amount is recognised as an impairment loss in the profit or loss, unless the asset is carried at revalued amount, in which case, such impairment loss is treated as a revaluation decrease.
 An impairment loss for an asset is reversed if, and only if, there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognised.
-The carrying amount of an asset is increased to its revised recoverable amount, provided that this amount does not exceed the carrying amount that would have been determined (net of any accumulated amortisation or depreciation) had no impairment loss been recognised for the asset in prior years.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2019 (...CONT'D)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2020 (...CONT'D)

-(g) Impairment of non-financial assets (...cont'd)
+g) Impairment of non-financial assets (...cont'd)